Punjab Institute of Mental Health

 Punjab Institute of Mental Health is an institute situated in Lahore, Pakistan.
 It is the largest psychiatric facility in South Asia.

 History

-Johann Martin Honigberger was a Hungarian doctor who was the doctor of Maharaja Ranjit Singh from 1812 until Maharaja's death in 1839.
+Johann Martin Honigberger was a Hungarian doctor who served as the personal physician to Maharaja Ranjit Singh from 1812 until the Maharaja's death in 1839.
 He set up the first psychiatric ward just behind the gunpowder factory and started treating more patients after the Maharaja's death.
 He left for Europe when the East India Company annexed Punjab in 1849.
-Judicial Commissioner Robert Montgomery took control and decided to build a bigger and secluded facility.
+Judicial Commissioner Robert Montgomery took control and decided to build a larger, more secluded facility.

-It was in 1900 when Lahore Mental Hospital was built in 172 acres of land.
+The Lahore Mental Hospital was built in 1900 on 172 acres of land.